shelleywong/CSCI567-Course-Materials/Syllabus.md

 ## Course Accounts

-You need an account on the Moodle system.

-Go to [https://moodle.csuchico.edu](https://moodle.csuchico.edu "Moodle"), login, and enroll in the CSCI567 account.

-You will use this system to get your grades.
-I'll also be enrolling you in a Piazza discussion board for use in this course.
+* Canvas
+  * [Chico State Canvas](https://canvas.csuchico.edu/) - This class is being taught using Canvas this semester.
+Make sure you are able to access my section of CINS 467.
+* PollEverywhere
+  * [Login/Create Account](https://www.polleverywhere.com/auth/saml/csuchico) - If you have not already done so, create an account and login to PollEverywhere.
+PollEverywhere will be used during lectures for feedback and to track participation.
+There is a campus license for PollEverywhere and for your participation to be registered, your account must be tied to your csuchico email.
+  * [pollev.com/techturtle](https://pollev.com/techturtle) - This is the PollEv link that will be used during lectures throughout the semester.

 ## Textbook

-There is no required book for this course.
+There is no required textbook for this course.

+Instead, throughout the semester, we will reference official documentation and other resources that are readily available online.
+See the [CINS 467 Useful Links](https://github.com/shelleywong/CINS467-Course-Materials/blob/main/Links.md) provided in my GitHub repo, and look for links provided during class as we work through each module.

 ## Attendance

-Attendance of lectures is not required, but it can help your grade and is highly recommended.

-Attendance may improve your grade.
-For example, if your grade is a high B+ and you have attended most/all the lectures I may raise your grade to a A-.
+Attendance is highly recommended.
+A portion of the final exam grade is based on lecture attendance (tracked through PollEverywhere questions) and lab help session attendance (tracked through a sign-in sheet).
+You need to attend 80% of lectures and lab help sessions to receive full credit for this portion of the grade.

 Missing class can make the projects and exams especially difficult.
 If I verbally change the requirements of a project during lecture, you are responsible for meeting the new requirements.
-If you miss a class make sure you get notes from another student.
+If you miss a class, make sure you review the lecture recordings and/or get notes from another student.

 If you regularly skip class I will not answer questions on the material you missed.

+I understand that things happen.
+If you need to miss an occasional class for any reason, you should send me an email ASAP with an explanation of your situation (ideally BEFORE the class you need to miss, but letting me know afterwards is better than not letting me know at all).
+Depending on the circumstances, you may be excused for the absence.

 ## Grading

 Grades for this course will be relative.
-The students that do the best work will get an A, the students that don't do as well get a B, and so on.
+The students that do the best work will get an A in the course.
+B grades indicate very good work, C grades indicate adequate work, and so on.
 I will likely not be following at traditional percentage grades of 90% for an A, 80% for a B, etc., and I don't like to grade on a curve as if I applied blindly could result in grades actually being lowered if everyone is doing very well in the course.

+I will post grades to Canvas.
 If you are not happy with a grade, talk to me immediately.
 If you do not talk to me within a week of the posting of a grade, I will assume you think the grade is fair and accurate, and you will lose your right to dispute the grade.

 ### Grade Category Percentages:

-+ Final Project 60% of course grade
+* Final Project 60% of course grade
+> The final project grade includes:
+> - the Final Project itself,
+> - the Project Proposal,
+> - Project Progress Updates,
+> - the Final Project Presentation,
+> - Lecture and Lab Help Session Attendance,
+> - Presentation Feedback Forms, and
+> - The Final Project Feedback Form

-+ Individual Programming Projects 40% of course grade
+* Individual Programming Projects 40% of course grade
+> Assignments will be posted in Canvas (with due dates and links if applicable)

 ### Grading Meetings